A nonequilibrium distribution for stochastic thermodynamics: Nonequilibrium statistical physics

 then, averaging Eq.~(\ref{eq:dPsi}) over the nonequilibrium canonical ensemble yields:

-This expression is formally identical to Eq.~(\ref{eq:dQ'2}) from macroscopic nonequilibrium thermodynamics, provided that the system's temperature is identified with $T=1/k_{B}\beta$, where $\beta$ is, as previously recalled, the inverse of the modulus in the canonical Gibbs distribution \cite{GIBBS}.
+This expression is formally identical to Eq.~(\ref{eq:dQ'2}) from macroscopic nonequilibrium thermodynamics, provided that the system's temperature is identified with $T=1/k_{B}\beta$, where $\beta$ is, as previously recalled, the inverse of the modulus in the canonical Gibbs distribution \cite{GIBBS}. $\overline{S}$ is the macroscopic entropy defined in Sec.
+II.
 To summarize, within our framework, both the random work exchanged between the system and its surroundings, and the random uncompensated heat of Clausius, acquire clear meanings:

-For isothermal transformations ($\beta = const$), the difference between the two contributions above corresponds to the infinitesimal variation of the free energy, up to the contributions arising from the microscopic changes in the occupation probabilities (i.e., the statistical entropy):
+For isothermal transformations ($\beta=\mathrm{const}$), the variation of the random energy coincides with the variation of the free energy, up to contributions arising from changes in the probability distribution (i.e., in the statistical entropy):

 This relation forms the basis for the subsequent derivation of nonequilibrium relations.